-None.
-Provincial Grade 12 Diploma or equivalent is recommended.
+Recommended: Provincial Grade 12 Diploma or equivalent.

 The course is divided into four units, which are further divided into topics of study: